kkovati/Sail/README.md

 **Evolve**

-The new generation is built up with instances created by the genetic operations.
+The new generation is built up with instances created by the genetic operators.

 **Physics**